paulakedouk/react-readable-project/README.md

 # Readable: A Content and Comment Web App

-Leverage the strengths of Redux to build a “Readable” application where users can post text content and comment on each other's posts.
-You’ll build this dynamic application from scratch while combining the state management features of Redux with the declarative component model from React.
-When complete, you’ll be able to submit your own posts, comment on existing posts, and edit and delete posts and comments.
+Leverage the strengths of Redux to build a "Readable" application where users can post text content and comment on each other's posts.
+This app was built from scratch while combining the state management features of Redux with the declarative component model from React.
+When complete, users can submit your posts, comment on existing posts, and edit and delete posts and comments.

 <img src="frontend/public/readable.gif" />